Television licence: Poland

-As of 2020, the licence fee in Poland for a television set is 22.70 zł per month, or for radio only is 7.00 zł per month.
+As of 2023, the licence fee in Poland for a television set is 27.30 zł per month, or for radio only is 8.70 zł per month.
 One licence is required per household, irrespective of the number of sets.
 The fee is waived for people over 75.
 Public health institutions, nurseries, educational institutions, hospices and retirement homes need only one licence per building or building complex they occupy.
 Commercial premises need a licence for each set, including radios and televisions in company vehicles.

-Around 60% of the fee goes to Telewizja Polska with the rest going to Polskie Radio.
+Around 60 per cent of the fee goes to Telewizja Polska with the rest going to Polskie Radio.
 Advertisements are allowed between programmes on public television but it is not permitted to interrupt its programmes for advertisements.

 The licence is collected and maintained by the Polish post office, Poczta Polska.
-There is a major problem with licence evasion in Poland: in 2012 around 65% of households evaded the licence fee (compared to an average of 10% in the European Union), and in 2020, only 8% of Polish households paid the licence fee.
-Reasons for non-payment include the opt-in system in which there is no effective means to compel people to register or to prosecute those that fail to do so.
+There is a major problem with licence evasion in Poland: in 2012 around 65 per cent of households evaded the licence fee (compared to an average of 10 per cent in the European Union), and in 2020, only 8 per cent of Polish households paid the licence fee.
+Reasons for non-payment include the opt-in system in which there is no effective means to compel people to register or to prosecute those who fail to do so.
 Licensing inspectors, who are usually postal workers, do not have the right of entry to inspect premises and must get the owner's or occupier's permission to enter.
 Also, the public media are frequently accused of producing pro-government propaganda and not being independent public broadcasters.
 Due to widespread non-payment of the licence fee, in 2020 the government gave a 2 billion złoty grant for public media.